Rajuxz/Online-Learning-System/README.md

 ## For students
 - Create account first, after completion of creation system will redirect to the login page.
 - Insert credentials and login to the system.
-- Goto courses, you can see courses added by admin along with videos.
+- Goto courses, you can see courses added by admin along with videos..